pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-add.md

 When specifying the value for the `uri`, you can use the `_appId_` token, to include the ID of the newly generated Azure AD app registration in the Application ID URI, eg. URI `api://caf406b91cd4.ngrok.io/_appId_` will become `api://caf406b91cd4.ngrok.io/ab3bd119-faf7-4db5-ba99-eb7e748f778a` where the last portion is the app ID of the created Azure AD app registration.

-When using the `withSecret` option, this command will automatically generate a secret and set it to expire in 100 years in the future.
+When using the `withSecret` option, this command will automatically generate a secret and set it to expire in 1 year in the future.

 After creating the Azure AD app registration, this command returns the app ID and object ID of the created app registration.
 If you used the `withSecret` option, it will also return the generated secret.